-While both leverage biometrics and both are used to verify individuals, they differ in some pretty fundamental ways.
-Let’s start by exploring facial recognition.
+While both leverage biometric authentication and both are used to verify individuals, they differ in some pretty fundamental ways.
+First, let’s explore facial recognition.

 Apple deservedly gets much of the credit for making this technology available to common people in day-to-day life and for elevating the face as the most reliable, natural and secure biometric compared to its predecessors like fingerprint, IRIS sensors and voice recognition.

-But, the use of facial recognition goes well beyond unlocking your phone.
-In fact, it is mostly used for security purposes and is increasingly being adopted for a wide range of applications, including:
+But, the use of facial recognition in real-time goes well beyond unlocking your phone.
+In fact, facial recognition technology is being leveraged within the United States and around the world, mostly for security purposes, and is increasingly being adopted for a wide range of applications, including:

 - Retail: Face recognition is being used to instantly identify when known shoplifters, organized retail criminals or people with a history of fraud enter retail establishments.

-- Law Enforcement: Facial recognition is already helping police officers instantly identify individuals in the field from a safe distance.
+- Law Enforcement: Facial recognition is already helping law enforcement agencies from the FBI to local police departments instantly identify individuals in the field from a safe distance.
 This intel can provide contextual data that tells them whether they need to proceed with caution.